maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 ## Finding the course over ground (COG)

 Once I determined the different lines and separated them out in the data, I used the lat and lon values from each line to determine the COG and the heading in degrees clockwise from North. **Note here that these are lat/lon values from the ADCP, not the boat.
-We don not actually know the boat's true heading because we do not have that data.
+We do not actually know the boat's true heading because we do not have that data.
 When fighting the wind or current (such as a major flood or ebb of the day), the boat drives at a crab angle which affects the true heading.
-So the *true* heading of the boat is not reflected correctly here.**
+So the *true* heading of the boat is not reflected correctly here, which in turn means the true heading of the ADCP is also unknowable.
+This is just an inherent issue that we have to live with.**

-I pulled out the average COG for each transect line and looked at the *circular standard deviation* of each COG to detemine how much the data deviated from the average COG in the line.
+I pulled out the average COG for each transect line and looked at the *circular standard deviation* of each COG to detemine how much the data deviated from the *circular mean COG* in the line.
 If the standard deviation was much more that about 6 degrees or so, I went back and looked at the transect line I defined and removed any loops from the physical turning of the boat when transitioning between transect lines.
 The north/south transect lines had higher standard deviations than the east/west lines because the boat was clearly fighting the current and possibly the wind so the boat's physical path was a little more wobbly than the east/west lines.
+Some larger circular standard deviations were inevitable from a wandering and/or wobbly boat path, which is unavoidable when driving out there!
+No shade from me here.

+I go into this more with some plots down below, but first a quick aside about the math for the circular standard deviation and circular mean.
+Calculating a straight-up mean and standard deviation when dealing with degrees in an issue because in the unit circle 0 degrees and 360 degrees mean the same thing but when averaged together they produce an entirely different result that points in an incorrect cardinal direction.

 ------
 **A quick math aside:** When I say cicular standard deviation I am referring to this equation:

 $$
-\sigma_{\text{circ}} = \sqrt{-2\ln(R)} \cdot \frac{180}{\pi}
+\sigma_{\text{circ}} = \sqrt{-2\ln(R)} \cdot
 $$

-(the $\frac{180}{\pi}$ converts the values from radians to degrees)

 where **R** is the mean resultant vector length.
 When we impart the unit circle onto a plane, each heading observation becomes a point in space on that plane represented by a unit vector with components $\cos\theta_i$ and $\sin\theta_i$.
-The sum of those observations as unit vectors gives a resultant vector with length $R = |\mathbf{r}|$.
+Using vector addition, summing all those observations as unit vectors gives a resultant vector with length $R = |\mathbf{r}|$.
+More on this in a second.

 Now comes the cool part: $\overline{R}$ is actually a representation of the concentration of the observations.
-If we imagine all the observations pointing out from the origin at their respective angles, to find the resultant we have to add up all the arrows head-to-tail then measure the length of the final arrow (simple vector addition).
+If we imagine all the observations pointing out from the origin at their respective angles, to find the resultant vector we have to add up all the arrows head-to-tail then measure the length of the final arrow (simple vector addition).
 If the arrows all point in roughly the same direction they stack on top of each other in this head-to-tail addition and the resultant arrow ends up being long.
 If all the arrows point in many different directions, however, the resultant arrow will be short or even cancel out.

-Because I am averaging the vector components rather than summing them the quantity I get directly is the mean resultant length, $\overline{R} = R/n$, which is already bounded in [0,1].
+Because I am averaging the vector components rather than summing them the quantity I get directly is the mean resultant length, $\overline{R} = R/n$, which is already bounded in [0,1] within the unit circle.
 So an $\overline{R}$ value at or close to 1 means that there is a tight cluster of angles represented in the observations (aka a *high concentration* of angles in a given direction), so the standard deviation will be low.
 An $\overline{R}$ value at or close to 0 means that there is a large spread in the observed angles (aka a *low concentration* of angles in a given direction), so the standard deviation will be high.

 It is calculated from the averaged sine and cosine components of the angles: